JakeStanger/mpd-discord-rpc/README.md

 Running the program once will generate a default configuration file.
 On Linux this will be at `~/.config/discord-rpc/config.toml`

 - **id** - The Discord application ID to run through.
 - **hosts** - An array of MPD server host socket addresses.
     Each one will be tried in order until a playing server is found.
 - **format** - Format strings.
 Tokens are listed below.
     - **details** - A format string for the top line.
         This is the song title by default.
     - **state** - A format string for the second line.
         This is the artist / album by default.
+    - **timestamp** - The timestamp mode for the third line.
+        This is 'elapsed' by default.
+        Can be one of `elapsed`, `left` or `off`.
+Falls back to `elapsed`.

 ### Formatting Tokens